Vikms95/codespot/README.md

   :implement icons for CRUD actions on the comments
     :when reply button is clicked, display a CommentForm right below the comment to reply

-    :when a comment with children is deleted, delete all the children too
+    :when a comment with children is deleted, delete all the children too on state and on the database :create new endpoint that takes an array of comments and deletes them all from the database?

     :that reply button has attached the id from the comment as props, so the comment form will have the parentid on state

     :implement parentid being passed if the comment form is triggered with the reply button >>> create a specialized CommentFormWithParent which will have the id passed as props + extra features?